-With 40 years of experience, Istituto Lorenzo de' Medici (LdM) is one of Italy's most distinctive and well-established study abroad institutions.
-Depending on the campus you attend, you can choose from more than 400 different courses in 32 subject areas.
+With more than 40 years of experience, Istituto Lorenzo de' Medici (LdM) is one of Italy's most well-established study abroad institutions.
+Depending on the site you attend, you can choose from more than 400 different courses in 32 subject areas.
 Courses fall under four main academic divisions: Arts and Sciences, Creative Arts, Design, and Italian Language and Culture.